-PETITION: Sometimes a person who receives Notice wants to object to the Petition, or tell the Judge/Commissioner something besides what is in the Petition.
-For more information on objecting to a court process, see Guardianship and/or Conservatorship Packet 3 called To Object to a Court Proceeding, which includes Court forms and instructions to file a written Response.
+PETITION: Sometimes a person, including the minor who is 14 years or older, who receives notice wants to object to the Petition, or tell the Judge/Commissioner something besides what is in the Petition.
+For more information on objecting to a court process, see Guardianship and/or Conservatorship Packet 3 called To Object to a Court Proceeding. which includes Court forms and instructions to file a written Response.